 Photographers can make their on negative (and positive images) preparing his own plate or paper sensible to light as painters can make their own canvas or any other material they which to paint on.

 Cameras, negatives and even light have their limitation as canvas and ink have their limitation as well.
-What makes people feel more like an artist is the ability to craft with creativity and a vision for their creation in mind.
-The reason many photographers still use pinhole cameras or film negatives is because they can craft it with their own hands instead of just operate machines that are digital cameras and computer.
+What makes people feel more like an artist is the ability to craft with self expression and a vision for their creation in mind.
+The reason many photographers still use pinhole cameras or film negatives is because they can craft it with their own hands instead of just operate machines that are digital cameras and computers.

 It is funny to think of it because before Renascence artists weren't considered artists as they are today.
 They were just crafter-men.
 Hand workers as any other.